-- to assess on a case-by-case basis whether it is justified to trust the certificate; - to check the validity and authenticity of the hierarchy within which the certificate is issued, meaning the validity of certificates of the more superior CAs as well as of the master certificate of the State of the Netherlands; - to verify the validity of the certificate by means of the most recently published Certificates Revocation List (CRL) or via the Online Certificate Status Protocol (OCSP); - always to use the most recently published Certificates Revocation List (CRL) in the event of calamities and/or incidents whereby the Online Certificate Status Protocol (OCSP) is inaccessible; - to take cognizance of all obligations regarding the use of the certificate as referred to in this CPS and the trusting party conditions, including explicitly all restrictions on the certificate's use; - to take all other precautionary measures which can reasonably be taken by trusting parties; - to be aware that previous checks only authenticated the integrity of the details and the identity of the certificate holder and, therefore, did not constitute a judgement on the content of the details.
+- to assess on a case-by-case basis whether it is justified to trust the certificate; - to check the validity and authenticity of the hierarchy within which the certificate is issued, meaning the validity of certificates of the more superior CAs as well as of the master certificate of the State of the Netherlands; - to verify that the CA certificate -which is used to validate the signature under a qualified certificate- is included in the EU Trusted List of Qualified Trust Service Providers (QTSP)16.
+This is only applicable in order to rely on a signature certificate as an EU qualified certificate; - to verify the validity of the certificate by means of the most recently published Certificates Revocation List (CRL) or via the Online Certificate Status Protocol (OCSP); - always to use the most recently published Certificates Revocation List (CRL) in the event of calamities and/or incidents whereby the Online Certificate Status Protocol (OCSP) is inaccessible; - to take cognizance of all obligations regarding the use of the certificate as referred to in this CPS and the trusting party conditions, including explicitly all restrictions on the certificate's use; - to take all other precautionary measures which can reasonably be taken by trusting parties;

+15 The UZI register has the right to check the compensating measures to be aware that previous checks only authenticated the integrity of the details and the identity of the certificate holder and, therefore, did not constitute a judgement on the content of the details.